Skip to content Skip to navigation menu

 An attractive alternative to brick, concrete and paving slabs, sleeper steps are a great choice for rustic landscaping with a contemporary nod.
 Great for segmenting areas of your garden with easier access to raised spaces such as decking, patios and grass, the design options are entirely bespoke to your space.

-Whether you’re adding a couple of gentle steps up to grass or planning an ambitious incline; sleeper steps should be laid on a concrete bed and secured with wooden stakes, timber brackets and heavy-duty exterior screws for the best results.
+Whether you’re adding a couple of gentle steps up to grass or planning an ambitious incline; sleeper steps should be laid on a concrete bed and secured with wooden stakes, timber fixings and heavy-duty exterior screws for the best results.

 Sleeper_pathways.jpeg